omeka/omeka-s-enduser/docs/modules/datavisualization.md

 This diagram provides links that allow users to browse the included items.

-When you select a network graph diagram, you will only have the options of setting a width and height for your diagram.
+When you select a network graph diagram, you will have the options of setting a width and height for your diagram.
 Items will automatically cluster in a circle around the central point of your diagram, within the diameter specified by your smallest dimension, so we recommend keeping your dimensions square.

 You can choose a color scheme that supplies a number of complementary colors from the dropdown.
 Use [the link in the help text (expanded by clicking on the arrow next to "Color scheme") to see the options](https://d3js.org/d3-scale-chromatic/categorical){target=_blank}.